 - Expect 1-gallon of acrylic latex porch paint to cover up to 400-square feet.

-For garages and concrete floors that regularly encounter tires, vehicles and outdoor power equipment, choose a high-performance, epoxy-based floor paint that resists hot tire pickup and marring.
+Concrete floors are often found in garages.
+Here, the surface regularly encounters tires, vehicles and outdoor power equipment.
+For concrete floors, choose a high-performance, epoxy-based floor paint that resists hot tire pickup and marring.

 - The best paints for concrete floors have finishes designed to be highly resistant to chemicals, oil and gasoline.
 They can reduce the need for maintenance on floors that are hard to clean.